If you’re cutting the cord and hoping to keep some premium content in your life, HBO Max could be a great addition to your streaming TV subscriptions.

 Let’s start with the good stuff:

 - Good app: I found the HBO Max app to be pretty user friendly on my Apple iPad.
-I was able to seamlessly move through different areas of content, such as movies, series, originals new content via the menu in the top left corner of the screen.
-Within those different areas, you’re able to sort by genre to find something to fit your mood.
+I was able to move seamlessly through different areas of content via the menu in the top left corner of the screen.
+Within those different areas, you can sort content by genre to find something to fit your mood.
 And the search button is never too far away.

 - Great content: I think AT&T did a nice job with the content selection for this one.
 It feels like a truly premium service.
 You get the entire HBO library of shows, which includes some of the best content ever made for television.
 You also get exclusive new shows that you can’t find anywhere else.
 Oh, and it’s now the only place to stream Friends.
 It’s an expensive product, but they don’t short you on quality content.